|

 Universiteit, Amsterdam: For providing the motivation for

 writing Emdros in the first place.
-Their WI Hebrew database
+Their WIVU Hebrew database

 continues to be my main source of inspiration for development of